Urban-Meteorology-Reading/UMEP-Workshop/source/NeedHelp.rst

 **SUEWS**

 -  `SUEWS manual <https://suews-docs.readthedocs.io/en/latest/>`_
-- To get updates, news and get help from other users, join the `SUEWS email list: <https://www.lists.reading.ac.uk/mailman/listinfo/met-suews>`__.
+- To get news and help from other users, join the `SUEWS email list: <https://www.lists.reading.ac.uk/mailman/listinfo/met-suews>`__.
+- `How to update SUEWS <https://suews-docs.readthedocs.io/en/latest/index.html>`__.
+If SuPy is used (below), then the newest version is always considered.
 -  *SUEWS paper*

    -  Järvi L, Grimmond CSB, Christen A (2011) The Surface Urban Energy